-Prior to October 2011, SunWater's water trader function had been outsourced to Psi-Delta Pty Ltd. From October 2011, SunWater instead contracted the Adelaide-based Waterfind Pty Ltd to sell its seasonal assignments of water.
-As with Psi-Delta, Waterfind acts as a broker, and does not buy or sell water in its own right.
+Since October 2011, SunWater has contracted the Adelaide-based Waterfind Pty Ltd to sell its seasonal assignments of water and to encourage water trading generally.
+Waterfind acts as a broker, and does not buy or sell water in its own right.